TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

-#ELIXIR – EXCELERATE Train the Trainer subtask
+# Session 1

-## Session 1: Review of learning principles and how they apply to training
+## Principles of learning and how they apply to training

  * [Introduction](#intro)
  * [Terminology used in learning](#term)